 The full list of potential or completed neighborhood improvements appears below.
 Click a tab to read more about the improvement.
 Please remember that anything not yet fully designed or under construction is an opportunity for public input.

 Levick Street is being improved to include new sidewalks to Lardner’s Point Park, including a connection to the K&T Trail.
-Extending pedestrian facilities across Barnett Street and the remainder of Levick Street could potentially connect the K&T Trail with the existing sidewalks along the Tacony-Palmyra Bridge to New Jersey.

-Bridge Street has been identified as a key connector to the Delaware River waterfront and the removal of the I-95 NB on-ramp will bring opportunities to create a safe, efficient connection.
+Bridge Street has been identified as a key connector to the Delaware River waterfront and the removal of the I-95 NB on-ramp will bring opportunities to create a safer, more efficient connection.
 Potential upgrades include a “Road Diet” to reduce the number of traffic lanes, traffic calming to slow vehicular speeds, safety and mobility enhancements to the pedestrian and bicycle facilities, and streetscaping measures.

-*The term Diet here is used to mean changing Bridge Street in the vicinity of the interchange by narrowing the curb-to-curb width of the road, including possibly reducing the number of lanes, and possibly improving/adding pedestrian and bicycle facilities.
+*The term Diet here is used to mean changing Bridge Street in the vicinity of the interchange by narrowing the curb-to-curb width of the road, including possibly reducing the number of lanes and possibly improving/adding pedestrian and bicycle facilities.

 The reconstruction of I-95 and the removal of the I-95 NB on-ramp on Bridge Street will create new areas of open space, presenting opportunities for potential recreational features or other community facilities.